Comprehensive review of the Australian Dangerous Goods Code

 The Australian Dangerous Goods Code (the Code) establishes the requirements for the transport of dangerous goods by road and rail in Australia.
 It sets out rules and guidelines for classifying, packaging, marking, labelling and transporting dangerous goods safely.

-Following this review, the NTC has prepared a draft update to ensure the Code meets current best practices and the needs of industry and regulators.
+Following this review, the NTC prepared a draft update to ensure the Code meets current best practices and the needs of industry and regulators.

 The draft Code addresses gaps, incorporates best practices, and manages new risks to keep the transport of dangerous goods safe.